PeterOvermann/TriadicMemory/README.md

 The [elementary Temporal Memory](Mathematica/Notebooks/Temporal%20Memory%20Elementary%20Algorithm.pdf) uses two Triadic Memory units arranged in the form of an Elman network.

-A [Deep Temporal Memory](Mathematica/Notebooks/Deep%20Temporal%20Memory%20-%20Introduction.pdf) based on a hierarchy of triadic memory units can be found [here](C/deeptemporalmemory.c).
+A [Deep Temporal Memory algorithm](Mathematica/Notebooks/Deep%20Temporal%20Memory%20-%20Introduction.pdf) based on a hierarchy of triadic memory units can be found [here](C/deeptemporalmemory.c).

+Trained with a dataset from the [SPMF](Mathematica/Notebooks/Deep%20Temporal%20Memory%20-%20SPMF%20Sequence%20Example.pdf) project, Deep Temporal Memory achieved a prediction accuracy of 95.5 percent.